Top Krakow Tour Packages

 Now, Krakow does not only have tourists attractions, but it is also home to some of the best cuisine in Europe.
 The Polish dumpling, also called pierogi locally, should be on the must-have list of every foodie who visits the city.
 Not too far behind on the list are kielbasa, Zapiekanka, and the delectable Polish beer.
 To bring home memories of your fabulous trip to Krakow, head to Florianska, Grodzka, and Cloths hall.
 If you are wondering which souvenirs to buy then Amber jewelry, Vodka, and folk costumes make for great memorabilia and gifts for people back home.

-Dook Travels has designed several holiday packages which will take you on an adventure in and around the city of Krakow.
-These tour packages promise a good time as our well-researched and popular itineraries take you to all the top sights of the city.
+Dook International has designed several Krakow holiday packages which will take you on an adventure in and around the city of Krakow.
+These Krakow tour packages promise a good time as our well-researched and popular itineraries take you to all the top sights of the city.
 Let Dook Travels be your travel guide on your journey through Krakow.